-Adding 300 euros of transport, delivery costs, we reach the total amount of funds raised, less the commission taken by Kiss Kiss Bank Bank, the crowdfunding website used last year.
+By adding 300 euros of public transport and delivery costs, we arrive at the total funds collected, less the commission taken by Kiss Kiss Bank Bank.

 We hope this year to support between 30 and 40 children per establishment, ideally 350 children, with a budget of 9,000 euros.
 Schools were asked to establish a list of children to help prioritize, with specific needs for each child (items and sizes).

 The price of a pair of shoes ranges from 10 to 18 euros, skirts from 7 to 10 euros, tunics from 15 to 20 euros, trousers from 6 to 10 euros, shirts from 5 to 9 euros depending on the size and the age of the children.